 It is no secret that alcoholism and binge drinking are common in the restaurant business.
 What passes for going out for a couple drinks after a shift for some is a recognizable problem for others.
 I doubt any restaurant in America is without at least one person currently struggling with alcohol.
 I’ve never written about this topic because of an intense desire not to be a hypocrite.
 Two thirds of my serving career was spent looking forward to a Dewars and water or Sam Adams when I got off work.

 I’m not writing this to claim any sort of superiority or to judge anyone else.
 I have never told anyone they need to quit drinking, although I know that some of my acquaintances did get some help via ADDICTIONVA.COM.
 That is not my call to make.
 Instead, I have decided to offer my experience.
 I do this in hopes that my story might help someone else who is struggling or give confidence to someone who has just quit.

 I am not a 12 stepper.
 I have never been to a meeting.
 In fact, I violated any number of their guidelines.
 When I quit, I was the opposite of anonymous.
 I made an announcement and told anyone who would listen.
 I was met with a large number of doubters.
 This was fine because those people were around to keep me honest.
 I did my best and took advice and treatment regimes from rx addiction care to ensure I would not relapse.
 For me it was about creating a huge pool of people to keep me accountable.
-If I slipped, I wanted to fear constantly that I was going to be caught.
+Even if I ever slipped, I wanted to fear constantly that I was going to be caught.
 Those that doubted me challenged my stubbornness.
 This is not something you want to do to a Missouri boy.
 Our state animal is a mule for a reason.